Scarlett-Huan-Li/shallow-water-chla/README.md

 - **Li, H., Somogyi, B. and Tóth, V.** (2024) Exploring spatiotemporal features of surface water temperature for Lake Balaton in the 21st century based on Google Earth Engine. *Journal of Hydrology* 640, 131672.

 - **Li, H., Sun, J., Zhou, Q., Sojka, M., Ptak, M., Luo, Y., Wu, S., Zhu, S. and Tóth, V.R.** (2024) 150-year daily data (1870–2021) in lakes and rivers reveals intensifying surface water warming and heatwaves in the Pannonian Ecoregion (Hungary). *Journal of Hydrology: Regional Studies* 56, 101985.

----

-**Note**: This repository contains the complete reproducible analysis for the manuscript "Satellite-based Monitoring Reveals Climate-driven Phenological Shifts and Spatial Heterogeneity in Shallow Lake Chlorophyll-a Dynamics: A Four-Decade Analysis".